weberlab-hhu/Helixer/README.md

 - invertebrates, set to `--subsequence-length 213840 --overlap-offset 106920 --overlap-core-length 160380`
 - vertebrates, set to `--subsequence-length 213840 --overlap-offset 106920 --overlap-core-length 160380`

+##### --peak-threshold affects the precision <-> recall balance
+In particular, increasing the peak threshold from the default of 0.8 has been reported to increase the precision of predictions, with very minimal reduction in e.g. [BUSCO](https://busco.ezlab.org/) scores.
+Values such as 0.9, 0.95 and 0.975 are very reasonable to try.

 #### Citation

 ##### Full Applicable Tool